bkram/fm-dx-console/app/android/README.md

 └── settings.gradle.kts
 ```

 The Gradle wrapper jar is intentionally excluded from version control.
 The provided `gradlew` scripts download the matching wrapper jar automatically by reading the version from `gradle-wrapper.properties`.
-If the jar is unavailable at the default location, set `GRADLE_WRAPPER_JAR_URL` to an alternate download endpoint or point `GRADLE_WRAPPER_JAR_FILE` at a local jar generated via `gradle wrapper`.
+When the jar is unavailable at the default location, the scripts fall back to downloading the configured Gradle distribution ZIP and extracting `gradle-wrapper.jar` from it.
+You can influence this behaviour with the following environment variables:

+- `GRADLE_WRAPPER_JAR_URL`: override the direct jar download location.
+- `GRADLE_WRAPPER_JAR_FILE`: copy a previously generated jar from a local path.
+- `GRADLE_WRAPPER_DISTRIBUTION_URL`: override the fallback distribution download (defaults to the `distributionUrl` property).

 If the environment lacks both `curl` and `wget`, install one of them or download the jar manually from a Gradle mirror (for example `https://services.gradle.org/distributions/gradle-10.0-wrapper.jar`) and place it at `gradle/wrapper/gradle-wrapper.jar`.

 ## Building